tsgates/arch-wiki-markdown/wiki/Acer_Aspire_8920G.md

 > Wireless

 Works out of the box.
-See Network Configuration.
+See Network configuration.

 > Nvidia Graphics